Le Canada applique un régime d’imposition progressif, ce qui signifie que votre taux d’imposition augmente en fonction de l’argent que vous gagnez.

 Tax credits

-In BC, you are also eligible to claim a basic personal amount of $12,580.
+In BC, you are also eligible to claim a provincial basic personal amount of $12,580.
 There are additional amounts for seniors, or if you are disabled, or care for a disabled person.

-Nonrefundable tax credits reduce the amount of tax you have to pay, but you are only eligible to claim them if you owe taxes.
+Non-refundable tax credits reduce the amount of tax you have to pay, but you are only eligible to claim them if you owe taxes.
 In other words, you need to have earned some kind of income.
-For nonrefundable tax credits, you can claim enough to reduce your taxes to zero, but you won’t get the excess as a refund.
-So, if you owe $4,000 in taxes, but you have $4,500 in nonrefundable tax credits, you can claim $4,000, but you won’t get $500 as a refund.
-In some circumstances, such as tax credits for tuition, student loan interest, and donations, your remaining unused credits can be carried forward to future years.
+For non-refundable tax credits, you can claim enough to reduce your taxes to zero, but you won’t get the excess as a refund.
+So if you owe $4,000 in taxes, but you have $4,500 in non-refundable tax credits, you can claim $4,000, but you won’t get $500 as a refund.
+In some circumstances, such as tax credits for tuition, student loan interest and donations, your remaining unused credits can be carried forward to future years.